Hip and Knee Pain

 What Is Hip and Knee Pain?

 The knees and hips are the body’s largest joints.
-Hip pain may be on the outside of your hip, upper thigh or outer buttock.
-The pain may occur when resting, walking or participating in some kind of activity.
-Knee pain is a common complaint of many people.
-Its signs and symptoms may include more than just pain.
-There may be swelling, stiffness, instability, popping noises or the inability to fully straighten the knee.
+Hip pain may be on the outside of your hip, upper thigh, or outer buttock.
+The pain may occur when resting, walking, or participating in some kind of activity.
+Symptoms of knee pain may include more than just pain.
+There may be swelling, stiffness, instability, popping noises, or the inability to fully straighten or bend the knee.
 Both hip and knee pain can be persistent and limit mobility and activities.

 The Causes of Hip and Knee Pain